 BUCK MEMORIAL LIBRARY, dedicated in 1923, was a gift of the estate of Hiram and Martha Buck of Decatur, Illinois.
-For years serving as the University's main library, it now contains classrooms, the Language Resource Center, and the offices of the World Languages, Literature, and Cultures department.
+For years serving as the University's main library, it now contains classrooms.

-THE CENTER FOR LIBERAL ARTS is the home for the departments of English, educational studies, history, political science, philosophy, religion, and sociology/anthropology.
+THE CENTER FOR LIBERAL ARTS is the home for the departments of English, educational studies, history, political science, philosophy, sociology, and world languages, literatures, and cultures.
 In addition to departmental offices, the building contains several classrooms and a computer lab.
 A full renovation of the building was completed in 1997.

 THE CENTER FOR NATURAL SCIENCE was completed in 1995.
 This science laboratory and classroom building includes facilities for the departments of biology, chemistry, computer science, mathematics, physics, and psychology.
 Classrooms and lecture halls, faculty offices, and teaching, computer, and research labs are organized around a central commons area.
-In addition to standard laboratory in the computer of the co ratories, many sophisticated pieces of scientific equipment are available for use by advanced students, including a scanning electron microscope and a Fourier transform NMR.
+In addition to standard laboratories, many sophisticated pieces of scientific equipment are available for use by advanced students, including a scanning electron microscope and a Fourier transform NMR.